codingadhesive/odin-recipes/readme.md

-Obviously this is elimentary, however you must start somewhere.
+Obviously this is elementary, however you must start somewhere.
 This is a simple page about recipes.